A lot has happened since I made my last blog post in March.

 While I was in Dallas, I had just enough time to snap a photo in front of my old newspaper, The Dallas Morning News.
 Next time I’m in Dallas, I’d like to visit the newsroom.
 Was glad I got to see one of my former colleagues and a great journalist, Olive Talley.

-Got to check in more often with the staff of the Wisconsin Center for Investigative Journalism.
+Got to cheIMG_2779ck in more often with the staff of the Wisconsin Center for Investigative Journalism.
 I am vice president of the WCIJ board, and this year I am on a fundraising committee that meets monthly.
 Feels good to contribute to an outstanding organization that does great investigative journalism.

 Worked with the Native American Journalists Association’s student projects for the second year in a row.
 It’s so gratifying to help aspiring reporters get some hands-on training in this profession that I love so much.
 I mentored a Northern Paiute student who goes to school at the University of Nevada-Reno.
 She did a great job on her assignments.
 (She is seated at the head of the table in the photo to the left.)